morrownr/USB-WiFi/home/The_Short_List.md

 "I plugged it in and it just works™"

-Note: I have noticed that ambian.com has linked this page.
-This is not a good entry point into this site as it does not give a full list of adapters with in-kernel drivers nor does it provide links to adapters.
+Note: I have noticed that armbian.com has a link to this page.
+This is not a good entry point to this site as it does not give a full list of adapters with in-kernel drivers nor does it provide links to adapters.
 The best link into this site is to the Main Menu: